© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cataractonium Roman forts and town is a scheduled monument protected by Historic England under reference 1021181.
 View the official record →

-Cataractonium is a Romano-British settlement and fort complex located near Catterick in North Yorkshire, occupying a strategically important position on the River Swale.
+Cataractonium is a Roman fort and associated settlement located at Catterick in North Yorkshire, occupying a strategically significant position on the River Swale at the junction of major routes northward into Scotland and eastward towards the North Sea coast.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021181.

 Cataractonium Roman forts and town is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021181.